 - Q Can a sodium-restricted diet help in treating hypertension?

-- Q Can dark chocolate lower blood pressure?
+- Q How can statin drugs help lower blood pressure?